What kind of gift?

 If you want to make other changes, though, or if you have already made one or more Codicils to your Will, if you have made Wills in different jurisdictions, or if you have any other doubts about using the form, the best advice will always be to see your solicitor.
 In any event, it’s a good idea to review your Will from time to time.

 Alongside the Codicil form you will find instructions for signing.
 It is crucial for the validity of the Codicil that these are followed very carefully.
 Once your Codicil is signed, make sure it is kept safely alongside your Will.

 If you decide to leave a gift to Helen Arkell in your Will, you will need the following details:

 Address: 24 West Street, Farnham, Surrey, GU9 7DR

 Registered Charity Number: 1064646

 To find a solicitor to help you make or review your Will, The Law Society is a good place to start:

-If you’re thinking about leaving a gift in your Will to Helen Arkell and would like information or you have any questions please contact Hazel Radnor, Head of Fundraising on email@example.com or phone 01252 792 400.
+If you’re thinking about leaving a gift in your Will to Helen Arkell and would like further information, or if you have any questions please contact Hazel Radnor, Head of Fundraising on email@example.com or phone 01252 792 400.

-If you’ve already provided for a gift in your Will – thank you, you’re amazing!
-But please let us know – you’ll be helping us to plan for the future, and we’d love to keep in touch.
+If you’ve already provided for Helen Arkell Dyslexia Charity in your Will, thank you.
+Please consider letting us know – you’ll be helping us to plan for the future, and we’d love to keep in touch with you.